Prerequisites Before Upgrading to MySQL® 8

 One Command Script

-Below you can find a script that can be run directly on the database to:
+Below is a script that can be run directly on the database to:

 • create missing primary keys for the concerned tables